 Single sign-on by 802.1x

 How it worksWe use RADIUS accounting protocol to pick up usernames from Wi-Fi authentication.
 NxFilter works as a RADIUS accounting server and you need to set your Wi-Fi router to send RADIUS accounting requests to NxFilter.
 One thing to note is that NxFilter doesn't do RADIUS authentication by itself.
 You do RADIUS authentication with your own authentication server.
-If you are in an Active Directory environment your authentication server would be your Windows Network Policy Server.
-So NxFilter doesn't break your RADIUS authentication chain.
+If you are in an Active Directory environment, your authentication server would be your Windows Network Policy Server.

 GUI OptionsAfter changing these option on GUI, you have to restart NxFilter. - Accounting Port